How to create a Windows installer package - Beginner Guide

 How to create a Windows Installer package for your application?

 There are many tools you can use to create MSI packages.
-However, Advanced Installer offers a quick solution to create MSI packages through its free edition that can be used for both commercial or non-commercial purposes.
+However, Advanced Installer offers a quick solution to create MSI packages through its free edition that can be used for both commercial and non-commercial purposes.

-While the MSI technology has stuffy documentation which makes it difficult to work with, Advanced Installer comes with a intuitive GUI that automates most of the steps a user takes when building an installation package.
+While the MSI technology has stuffy documentation, which makes it difficult to work with, Advanced Installer comes with a intuitive GUI that automates most of the steps a user takes when building an installation package.
 Additionally, it saves the user from potential human errors by scanning and repairing the package with a set of industry best practices.

 Give Advanced Installer a try with our Advanced Installer FREE edition.
 Start off on the right foot when creating your first package.